JoshDoody/joshdoody.github.io/salary-negotiation-guide.md

 ## <a name="currently-negotiating" class="below-nav">Currently negotiating - after you send your counter offer

 Once you've sent your counter offer, you should immediately begin preparing for your Final Discussion.
 This is what most people think of when they think of "salary negotiation".
-It's a very short phone call—usually just a few minutes—where the recruiter or hiring manager will respond to your counter offer, and you'll have your final opportunity to maximize your base salary and other non-salary benefits that are important to you.
+You'll usually have this discussion over the phone—usually this call will just last a few minutes—where the recruiter or hiring manager will respond to your counter offer, and you'll have your final opportunity to maximize your base salary and other non-salary benefits that are important to you.

 ### What non-salary benefits do you care most about?